 We can change.
 We can create a life we desire.

-The neuronal firing pattern doesn’t disappear with enlightenment.
-If we have habitually blamed and skirted responsibility, we will continue to be inclined to blame and deny; but with enlightenment of these unhealthy urges to shirk responsibility, we can challenge them and choose alternate courses—a course that better serves long-term intentions.
+The neuronal firing pattern doesn’t disappear with momentary motivations.
+If we have habitually blamed and skirted responsibility, we will continue to blame and deny; if we habitually begin and quit, these patterns will continue to haunt.
+We must approach change from a different angle.

 See Frustration Tolerance for more on this topic

 There is hope.
 Millions of people have experienced life changes that endured.
 They have overcome the most strangling addictions and discovered a better life.
 They did it.
 You can do it.
 I can do it.